Annual Governance Statement for the Governing Body of FNS July 2020

 - Received and challenged the Headteacher’s report

-- Monitored the efficacy of the new Life and Living curriculum in KS4.
+- Monitored the efficacy of the curriculum and its changes.

 The future priorities of the Governors have been identified as: